Checkmarx/kics/docs/configuration-file.md

 "payload-path" = "file path to store source internal representation in JSON format" "preview-lines" = 3
-"queries-path" = "path to directory with queries (default ./assets/queries) (default './assets/queries')" "report-formats" = "formats in which the results will be exported (json, sarif)" "type" = "type of queries to use in the scan" "verbose" = true
+"queries-path" = "path to directory with queries (default ./assets/queries) (default './assets/queries')" "report-formats" = "formats in which the results will be exported (json, sarif, html)" "type" = "type of queries to use in the scan" "verbose" = true
 ```